rec/git/git-without-fear.md

 Here are a few simple rules that will make your life more serene.

-1. Once you have created a commit in your repo, it's almost impossible to lose it if you never type `git gc`
+## 1. Once you have created a commit, it's almost impossible to lose it

 Here's the panic point - you just commited a week's worth of code and then you did something complicated and now you don't see the code you just wrote.

 Relax!
 Even if you can't see that code in any of your branches, it is not gone.
 In fact, you probably have commits you discarded weeks or even months ago floating around in your repository.

 You can think of the Git repo as a database that maps commit IDs to states of